 The trading price of our common stock may be highly volatile and subject to wide fluctuations in response to various factors, some of which are beyond our control.
-We priced our initial public offering at \$19.00 per share on July 16, 2020 and our common stock reached a high of \$77.68 per share on November 20, 2020 and a low of \$28.01 per share on July 23, 2020.
-On , 2020, the last reported sale price of our common stock was \$ per share.
+We priced our initial public offering at \$19.00 per share on July 16, 2020 and our common stock reached a high of \$88.90 per share on November 23, 2020 and a low of \$28.01 per share on July 23, 2020.
+On December 9, 2020, the last reported sale price of our common stock was \$81.73 per share.
 In addition to those discussed in this "Risk Factors" section and elsewhere in this prospectus, the following factors may cause the market price of our common stock to fluctuate:

-- results and timing of our preclinical studies and clinical trials and studies and trials of our competitors; - failure or discontinuation of any of our development programs; - issues in manufacturing our product candidates or any future approved products; - regulatory developments or enforcement in the United States and foreign countries with respect to our product candidates or our competitors' products; - competition from existing products or new products that may emerge; - actual or anticipated changes in our growth and development relative to our competitors; - developments or disputes concerning patents or other proprietary rights; - introduction of new product candidates or technological innovations by us or our competitors; - announcements by us, our future strategic partners or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - actual or anticipated changes in estimates or recommendations by securities analysts, if any cover our common stock; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - public concern over our product candidates or any future approved products; - litigation: - future sales of our common stock by us, our insiders or our other stockholders; - expiration of market stand-off or lock-up agreements;
+- results and timing of our preclinical studies and clinical trials and studies and trials of our competitors; - failure or discontinuation of any of our development programs; - issues in manufacturing our product candidates or any future approved products; - regulatory developments or enforcement in the United States and foreign countries with respect to our product candidates or our competitors' products; - competition from existing products or new products that may emerge; - actual or anticipated changes in our growth and development relative to our competitors; - developments or disputes concerning patents or other proprietary rights; - introduction of new product candidates or technological innovations by us or our competitors; - announcements by us, our future strategic partners or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - actual or anticipated changes in estimates or recommendations by securities analysts, if any cover our common stock; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - public concern over our product candidates or any future approved products; - litigation; - future sales of our common stock by us, our insiders or our other stockholders; - expiration of market stand-off or lock-up agreements; - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - additions or departures of key personnel; - changes in the structure of health care payment systems in the United States or overseas; - failure of any of our product candidates, if approved, to achieve commercial success; - economic and other external factors such as macroeconomic, disasters, crises or health matters, including the impact of the COVID-19 pandemic; - period-to-period fluctuations in our financial condition and results of operations, including the timing of payment or receipt of any future milestone or other payments under commercialization or licensing agreements; - announcements or expectations of additional financing efforts;